-Alabama A&M University's role remains consistent with the mission.
+Alabama Agricultural and Mechanical University's role remains consistent with the vision and mission.
 The role is encompassed in the land-grant tradition legislated by the Morrill Acts of 1862 and 1890.
 These acts created land-grant universities that differed from the traditional American university based upon the European system oriented toward a liberal arts education.
 This new concept in American higher education combined the liberal arts with agricultural and vocational education to enhance the development of students to build a strong America.

 The land-grant mission is founded upon three basic educational principles - teaching, research, and extension.
-The role of Alabama A&M University, as a land-grant institution, must, therefore, be consistent with its status and mission.
+The role of Alabama Agricultural and Mechanical University, as a land-grant institution, must, therefore, be consistent with its vision and mission.